Callaway Golf Company: History

 In 2017, Callaway acquired OGIO, a US-based bag and apparel brand, and TravisMathew, a California-based lifestyle and golf apparel brand.

 In 2019, Callaway acquired German outdoor apparel company Jack Wolfskin.

 On October 27, 2020, Callaway announced that it would acquire Topgolf —a chain of entertainment-oriented interactive driving ranges—for $2 billion.
 Callaway believed that the acquisition would help to widen its demographic reach and appeal to renewed interest in golf that had emerged since the COVID-19 pandemic.
 Callaway promoted that its "leadership in the global golf equipment market and geographic diversity, combined with Topgolf's revolutionary technology platform and access to golfers of all abilities, will allow both companies to accelerate growth and create competitive advantages."

 On August 24, 2022, Callaway Golf Company announced that it would rebrand as Topgolf Callaway Brands; its ticker symbol on the New York Stock Exchange was changed from "ELY" to "MODG" on September 7, 2022.
 Topgolf Callaway CEO Chip Brewer explained that the rebrand was based on feedback from investors suggesting that an emphasis be placed on the Topgolf acquisition, and he suggested that the subsidiary could account for over half of its earnings by 2025.

-On September 4, 2024, Topgolf Callaway Brands announced that it would undo the merger and split into two separate, publicly-traded companies by late-2025; the combination of Callaway and Topgolf did not prove to be economically successful due to market conditions, and its share price had declined from $29.52 to $10.76 since the completion of the merger.
-Callaway will retain a stake of at least 19.9% in Topgolf and assume Topgolf Callaway's debt.
-Callaway will also remain the official equipment supplier for Topgolf.
+On September 4, 2024, Topgolf Callaway Brands announced that it would undo the merger and split into two separate companies by late-2025; the combination of Callaway and Topgolf did not prove to be economically successful due to market conditions, and its share price had declined from $29.52 to $10.76 since the completion of the merger.
+Callaway would also remain the official equipment supplier for Topgolf.
+In October 2024, Topgolf Callaway introduced "Topgolf Shop", an online golf equipment and apparel store oriented towards beginner golfers.

-Due to tariffs in the United States imposed by President Donald Trump taking effect on August 1, 2025, a factory in Shwepyitha Township, Yangon,Myanmar that produced bags for Samsonite and Callaway shut down.